wbamberg/idl-reference/docs/nsIDNSRecord.md

 this function returns the value of the next IP address as a
 scriptable address and increments the internal address iterator.

-@param aPort
-       A port number to initialize the nsINetAddr with.

 @throws NS_ERROR_NOT_AVAILABLE if there is not another IP address in
 the record.